3450 Forestdale Drive, Burlington, NC

 Treatment for tooth discoloration will vary depending on the cause.
 Your Fuller Dentist will provide a complete oral health exam to determine the optimal treatment option.
 Combining treatments will help some patients create the whiter, brighter smile they want.

-- Tooth Whitening: Teeth whitening is a highly effective, cost-efficient, and safe cosmetic treatment that can positively impact a patient’s smile.
+• Tooth Whitening: Teeth whitening is an effective, affordable, and safe cosmetic treatment that can brighten your smile.
 We offer in-office teeth whitening, which can whiten your teeth in just over an hour.
 We also offer at-home whitening as an easy and convenient way to brighten your smile.

-- Dental Veneers: This popular cosmetic dentistry treatment is a thin, custom-made shell that covers your natural tooth to brighten it instantly.
-The veneer will blend with the rest of your smile and will feel comfortable due to skillful artistry and the use of high-quality materials.
+• Dental Veneers: Veneers are thin, custom shells that cover your natural teeth to brighten them instantly.
+They blend with your smile and feel comfortable due to skillful artistry and high-quality materials.

-- Dental Bonding: Teeth bonding is minimally invasive and can usually be completed in a single visit, instantly leaving your smile whiter.
+• Dental Bonding: Teeth bonding is minimally invasive, and we can often complete it in a single visit.
+This instantly leaves your smile whiter.
 Bonding uses a resin material that matches the natural color of teeth.
 Your dentist will cure it to the teeth using hardening light.
 The teeth being treated will blend in very well with the rest of your natural teeth.

-- Dental Crowns: A dental crown covers the entire tooth and is permanently bonded into place instantly, leaving your teeth whiter and more durable.
+• Dental Crowns: A dental crown covers the entire tooth, and we permanently bond it into place.
+This instantly leaves your teeth whiter and more durable.
 They are stain and decay-resistant and can last for many years.

 Causes of Tooth Stains